 Hannover boasts an extensive standard gauge tram network, part of which is underground.
 We explore it at leisure whilst taking in the sights of the city.
 We also make a visit to the Tram Museum in Wehmingen where we take a guided tour and a ride on one of the museums historic trams.

 Day 6 – To Leipzig

-We take a mid-morning InterCity train to Leipzig where we again check into the InterCityHotel before enjoying a free afternoon exploring the city and its extensive standard gauge tram network.
+We take a mid-morning InterCity train to Leipzig where we again check into the InterCityHotel before enjoying a free afternoon exploring the city and its extensive 1458mm gauge tram network.
 Leipzig is the second largest city in the German federal state of Saxony.
 It is the industrial centre of the region and a major cultural centre, offering interesting sights and shopping possibilities.

 Days 7 & 8 – Leipzig